SamirElgehiny/baby-cry-analysis/README.md

 ## Research Paper

-This repository aligns with the research paper '**Towards a More Personalized Approach to Infant Care: Using Machine Learning to Classify Baby Cries**' authored by Samir Ashraf, Noha S. Tawfik and Dalia Sobhy.
+This repository aligns with the research paper '**Baby Cry Classification using Enhanced Transformer-based Architecture**' authored by Samir Ashraf, Noha S. Tawfik and Dalia Sobhy.
 Please cite this repository and the paper if you find the resources helpful for your work.